 Funky Degree Names

 When you are researching French schools, don’t be surprised when you see the term ‘License’ which is used to describe the Bachelor level of studies in France.
 Master and doctoral level degrees are also available to pursue, and they seem to use familiar naming conventions that most Americans are likely to understand.

 The significantly lower cost of higher education in France is likely worth the time and effort that might be required of taking French classes, passing any language proficiency tests, or going further in university studies.
 Non EU-students, while they have to pay differentiated registration fees, still pay a much lower price tag for university education than that in the US, thanks to French government tuition subsidies.

 Homeschooling is a legal and acceptable, although still uncommon, way to complete education requirements in France.
 Accordingly, it’s my understanding that there is a route for French homeschoolers to attend university (typically, they have to satisfy tests), so it stands to reason that homeschoolers from outside France who can satisfy requirements (e.g., diploma, transcripts of their home place or satisfy tests) should also be eligible for admission.
 In the coming months, my family may go down this route, and if so, I’ll write an update.

-If your homeschooler has gained admission to a French university, please leave a comment below!
+If your homeschooler has gained admission to a French university, please leave a comment below and share your experience how to study or go to university in France!
 I would love to hear about your experiences, as I’m sure my readers would also appreciate learning about them.